scrubgay/scrubgay.github.io/markdowns/cv.md

 *at the [Gainesville Free Grocery Store](https://gnvfgs.org)*

-  - Designed from near-scratch the second largest food pantry in Gainesville by number of users, and the only one offering delivery services
+  - Designed the second largest food pantry in Gainesville by number of users, and the only one offering delivery services
   - Designed a delivery logistics to serve homebound families during the pandemic
   - Host mobile pantries as outreach to housing-unstable neighborhoods
   - Created and maintain a customer relations database